-whose wives are survivors of past sexual abuse
+whose wives are survivors of past sexual trauma

 Hi, Tom Dau here.
 This is your free resource, 3 important things every husband needs to know if his wife has been sexually abused.

 Number one, it’s not your fault.
 That’s something you have to understand.
 It’s not your fault or their mood swings that you’re noticing with your wife.
 Are there behaviors that you do?
 Are there little things that go on that trigger her that you just don’t understand?
 It just don’t make sense to you.
 I lived with that for so many years, years into our marriage.
 When we didn’t even know Vicki had been sexually abused yet, and things I would do, things that would trigger her; a touch on the arm.
 It can be really obscure sometimes because of what has happened to your wife.
 There are times when I would whistle and that would trigger her and send her into a funk that was hard for her to get out of.

 And it would just be like a light switch going off.
 She would be in a good mood and then I would start whistling or maybe it’s an odor that comes around or you walk by your wife and you just brush her shoulder and it’s not at the right time.
 And that sends a trigger to her that sends her back into the memories of her abuse.
 And for years, I didn’t understand what was going on.
 And I thought, what am I doing?
 What have I done wrong?
 What’s causing this to happen?
 Or trying to have a conversation and just certain word you might use or phrase you might use, or the way you’re sitting may cause something unheard of to be triggered and send her in a place that’s uncomfortable.